uyar/postinst/README.md

 If run without parameters, it will run all tasks in interactive mode.

 The list of available task names can be printed using the `--help` option.
-The `-e` option will display the operations carried out by a task.
+The `-e` option (echo) will display the operations carried out by a task.
-The `--dry-run` will just explain the steps but not execute them.
+The `--dry-run` option will just explain the steps but not execute them.

 The operations for the tasks are taken from the `tasks.ini` file in the current directory.